Home > Tours > Asia Tours > India & Sri Lanka Tours > Camp the Trans Bhutan Trail

 • Free Time: Spend the rest of your time here exploring Trongsa at your own pace.

 Wave farewell to Trongsa today and head back out on the Trail for some more hiking.
-The trail between Trongsa and Gyetsa begins with a gradual climb upwards to Kewathang.
-Trek through a stretch of dense forest as the group continues through Yotongla where you’ll stop to enjoy a picnic lunch.
-Cross through meadows and through open forest until the trail reaches the Gyetsa River.
+Drive to Yotong La Pass to join the trail.
+Trek through a stretch of dense forest and cross through meadows, through open forest until the trail reaches the Gyetsa River.
+Arrive at Gyatsa Youth Community Cafe after lunch and enjoy a hands-on cultural activity with the youth.
 Once the group arrives at camp in Gyetsa you’ll be able to enjoy a hot shower and a locally-sourced organic dinner at the campsite.

 Accommodation: Camp Gyetsa